bng94/heroku-bot/README.md

 `slashOptions: `

 ### Example:
-> If the slash command requires you to mention someone then set this option
+> If the slash command requires you to mention someone then set this property:
 ```javascript
 slash: true,
 slashOptions: [{